c2lang/documentation/documentation/docs/development/internals.md

 C2C does not use Clang's AST and Parser/Sema.
 This would have provided a *lot* of functionality out of the box.
-However, since C2 does not have forward declarations and does not require any ordering on file level, it requires multi-pass analysis.
+However, since C2 does not have forward declarations and does not require any ordering on file level, a multi-pass analysis is required.
-This does not fit at all into Clang's intra-structure that is based on C-like langugages, where there can be single pass compilation.
+This does not fit into Clang's infrastructure all, since it is based on C-like languages, where can be just a single pass compilation.

 ### C2 Compiler